marlow75/retropic/README.md

 Exports to executable PRG.
 In the future release one of the standard format will be supported (for editing).

-Below naive hires and following MCI....
+Below naive hires and following MCI picture.
+More working examples in MCI folder, a few pictures from my city dated at 99/00.

 ![Naive hires](venusC64Extra.png)
 ![Naive hires](venusC64ExtraMCI.png)